Tochukz/Beginning-C-plus-plus/README.md

 __Tip__: As a rule, you should always initialize a pointer when you define it because it reckless not to.
 Uninitialized pointers are more dangerous than ordinary variables that aren’t initialized.
 Therefore, if you cannot give it an intended value yet, initialize the pointer to _nullptr_.

 All pointer variable _for a given platform_ will have the same size.
 The size of pointer variables depends only on the amount of addressable memory of your target platform.
-Fr nearly all platforms today, the size of pointer variable will be either 4 or 8 bytes (for 32- and 64-bit computer architectures, respectively).
+For nearly all platforms today, the size of pointer variable will be either 4 or 8 bytes (for 32- and 64-bit computer architectures, respectively).
 In principle, you may encounter other values as well, such as if you target more specialized embedded systems.